 Calvino et al. (2020) report similar results for other countries.
-Using the OECD DynEmp3 database and looking at the trends within each sector and each country, they find that entry rates and job reallocation rates have fallen by 3 to 5 pp during 2000-2015.
+Using the OECD DynEmp3 database19 and looking at the trends within each sector and each country, they find that entry rates and job reallocation rates have fallen by 3 to 5pp during 2000-2015.
 Although there is some sectoral heterogeneity, the aggregate decline is driven by a decline within each sector, rather than by reallocation toward low dynamism sectors (in fact, the "between" term tends to be positive).
-There is also substantial heterogeneity across countries; for the two countries on which we focus here and that are covered by DynEmp3 (France 2000-2012 and Japan 2000-2014), the decline in entry rate is at most 1 pp. Calvino et al. (2020) explicitly investigate the role of intangibles, and find that intangible intensive sectors are those with the largest fall in dynamism.
+There is also substantial heterogeneity across countries; for the two countries on which we focus here and that are covered by DynEmp3 (France 2000-2012 and Japan 2000-2014), the decline in entry rate is at most 1pp.

-Several explanations for lower dynamism have been put forward, including the rise of intangibles and lower competition, on which we will come back.
+Several explanations for lower dynamism have been put forward.
+Calvino et al. (2020) explicitly investigate the role of intangibles, and find that intangible intensive sectors are those with the largest fall in dynamism.
 A separate and fairly mechanical explanation is simply that population growth is slowing down (Hopenhayn et al. 2018).
 During the baby-boom, many firms were created as both supply and demand for labor grew.
+These firms grew and aged.
+Since population growth has slowed down, entry slowed down and since large and old firms are less likely to exit, exit slowed down - explaining the lower dynamism.

-&lt;sup>14which covers 18 countries: Austria, Belgium, Brazil, Canada, Costa Rica, Denmark, Finland, France, Hungary, Italy, Japan, the Netherlands, New Zealand, Norway, Portugal, Spain, Sweden and Turkey.
+19which covers 18 countries: Austria, Belgium, Brazil, Canada, Costa Rica, Denmark, Finland, France, Hungary, Italy, Japan, the Netherlands, New Zealand, Norway, Portugal, Spain, Sweden and Turkey.